Best Alzheimer’s Digital Clock Keeps Time for those with Dementia

 Now, that was a nuisance!
 But it announced the time–Loud and Clear.
 I couldn’t imagine why it didn’t catch her attention for day, date and time.

 Now, as I look back, I can hardly believe that I was so annoyed that Mom would not take her medication on time.
-In hindsight, if she couldn’t remember what day it was or what year it was or even what time it was, how could she possibly remember whether she’d taken her pills on time?
+In hindsight, if she couldn’t remember what day it was or what year it was or never knew what time it was, how could she possibly remember whether she’d taken her pills on time?

 Folks with Alzheimer’s dementia lose their “sense of time” in general and the hands on a clock are totally useless.
 A digital clock, referred to as the Alzheimer’s Clock, tells them the time in a simple way.
 There is no determining the time yourself, like with hands on the face of a clock.
 A digital clock is a simple Numbered Clock.
 Or, Alzheimer’s Clock (we often call it.)